microsoft/genaiscript/packages/whitepaper/gptools-overview.gpspec.md

     - Sends the results to the AI model
     - Processes the results on return to update the user context (which might include updating files, etc.)
 - A user interface that allows the user to interact with the AI model to refine the results
-- An gptool trace viewing mechanism that allows users to understand how the AI model was used to generate the results
+- A gptool trace viewing mechanism that allows users to understand how the AI model was used to generate the results

 ## Implications of gptools